Trump administration unveils new water rules for California

 “I think this biological opinion is the end result of the Trump administration’s junk science and political interference,” said Doug Obegi, senior attorney with the Natural Resources Defense Council.

 The plan would give water agencies more flexibility on how much water they can pump out of the state’s rivers.
 When it’s raining a lot, agencies can pump more.
-When its dry, they would pump less.
+When it’s dry, less would be pumped.

 Also, the government said it would monitor the location of endangered fish species, including the delta smelt.
 If the fish are close to the pumps, the agencies would pump less to avoid sucking the fish in and killing them.